 - Summer jobs are great – if you can find them.
-Availability is based on economic conditions.
-In summer ’09 to ’11, summer jobs were practically non-existent.
-More recently, summer jobs as well as co-ops were more plentiful.
-We never know how things will go until April or May.
-From the employer’s perspective, finding meaningful work for an extra person in the summer can be quite a challenge, and summers are often when team members take vacation time, so mentorship and work assignments might be less consistent.
+From the employer’s perspective, creating meaningful assignments for an extra person in the summer can be quite a challenge, and summers are often when team members take vacation time, so mentorship and work assignments might be less consistent.
 On the other hand, the co-op program provides a year-round employee who can assume more responsibility, self direction and real engineering projects.
 Obtaining a summer job before graduation can be a gamble.
 Co-op positions remain more consistent and predictable.

 - Typically, employers are the ones who request three rotations, not the UK College of Engineering.
 Working three rotations for the same employer allows students to progress to more responsibility and ownership of projects during later work sessions.
 The first rotation is an introduction to the company and an “assessment” where the employer evaluates the student’s abilities and work ethic in order to match him or her with the right projects.
 During the second and third rotations, students are in charge of their own projects and even manage other workers.
 They will often present their work to company executives.
 Sometimes, the project outcome changes the way a company operates, thus having a lasting impact on the company’s successes.